What Is Website Maintenance?

 What Does Site Maintenance Include?

-When you’re looking for a website maintenance and support provider, you want to know what it includes.
+When looking for a website maintenance and support provider, you want to know what it includes.

 There are specific tasks that need to be addressed, such as:

 • Troubleshooting website issues.
 For those who simply buy a website without conducting any maintenance, any sudden problems may arise regarding the website, which will require separate handling (typically billed separately).
-This means reaching out to your host about why the site went down or troubleshooting the problem yourself.
+This means contacting your host about why the site went down or troubleshooting the problem yourself.

 • Annual website testing helps ensure your site is functioning correctly and that there are no broken links or other errors.